Lesson Title: Sustainability- Egg farmers are doing their bit!

 Key Learning Area:

-Reflect on their learning to propose individual action in response to a contemporary geographical challenge and identify the expected effects of the proposal ACHGS032
+Reflect on learning to propose actions in response to an issue or challenge and consider possible effects of proposed actions (ACHASSI081)

 - Ethical Understanding

 - Pose the question ‘How does egg farming affect the environment?’
 Students are encouraged to discuss their answers as a class.
 Discuss the definition of ‘environment’ and the features it refers to.